-Can you help to put together a new history of Chapel en le Frith Parish?
+Can you help to put together a new history of the Parish of Chapel en le Frith.
 Have you got memories or old documents which might help?
 We are not asking you to part with them, just to let us see them.

 One idea we are considering is to produce a new history of the parish, a pre-1900 history focusing on the old properties, and the people who lived and worked in them.
 The town and its population is changing hugely and it therefore feels important to make a serious attempt to re-discover its past and document it for future generations, who might not otherwise be aware of the earlier times of this great historical parish.
 The unusual name of the town and parish came from the original Chapel built in 1225 that became the Parish Church of today.

 The last substantial history was written over 90 years ago by W. B. Bunting (he also wrote a history of the Church in 1925.)
 The local History Society wants to build on his work and we are looking for help from anyone who can add to our understanding of the past.
 We have set up two sub groups to make a start.

 A ‘Townscape’ group is looking at the streets, houses and businesses in the old town.
 Starting with the Market Place we’re trying to piece together the history of the buildings and monuments.
 We would like to hear if you have any information, whether it be pictures, documents or even stories of what the buildings were used for or unusual features in them.
 We hope that some of the home owners have the deeds of their house and know when it was built etc.

 In the first instance we would ask you to leave your name, address and contact number with Sue or Lyndsay at the bookshop by calling in, via this website or email firstname.lastname@example.org.
 One of the members will then contact you.

 This group was formed in 2016 to continue work on the historical background of Chapel and the surrounding villages to follow on from Bunting’s record.